6 Tips for Creating a Breast Milk Pumping Schedule

 2. Talk to Your Boss About Pumping Breaks

-If you want to create a pumping schedule but you’re returning to work, it’s important to be open and honest with your boss about your plans.
-This can make it easier to get some time to yourself when you head back to the office, and it can also lessen the stress that may be involved with stepping away from your work to collect milk.
+If you want to create a pumping schedule but are returning to work, it’s important to be open and honest with your boss about your plans.
+Not only can this make it easier to schedule pumping time once you head back to the office, but it can also lessen the stress that may be involved with stepping away from your work to collect milk.

 3. Pump When Baby Would Normally Feed